 If you do make this Creamy Potato Salad I suggest you use waxy potatoes.
 Waxy potatoes have a creamy, moist, firm flesh which usually holds its shape long after it’s cooked.

-Although I’ve added fresh thyme and chives you can use parsley and spring onion.
+Although I’ve added chives you can use parsley or spring onion.
 You can also leave out the onion if you not crazy about raw onion in your salad.